todd-yu/to-do-list-angular/README.md

-# ShoppingList
+# To-Do-List

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.
+It represents an Angular Web Application designed to keep track of a to-do-list.

 ## Development server